 Galaxies group together to form clusters of galaxies, and once again individual galaxies rotate round the centre of gravity of the cluster.
 Clusters group together to form super clusters, and these obey the same laws.
 Super clusters are the largest units in the universe as we know it today.

-However, and if we proceed in the opposite direction, we notice that the similarity is truly remarkable.
-If we look at the other end of the scale and examine the atom which is the smallest form of substance able to exist in a chemical reaction, we find that it is composed of electrons revolving round a nucleus, in the same way as stars rotate round the centre of gravity of their galaxies.
-Are we but seeing the finger prints of the creator?
+When we proceed in the opposite direction, we notice that the similarity is truly remarkable.
+If we look at the other end of the scale and examine the atom, which is the smallest form of substance able to exist in a chemical reaction, we find that it is also composed of a central region, the nucleus, with various sub-atomic particles in continuous movement around it.
+The design of a central region with movement around it once again denotes a common designer.

 If one searches one can surely find God.
 God's signs in His creation are all around us.
 It was very naive when the first man in space, the Soviet astronaut Yuri Gagarin, said when he was high in orbit around the earth:

 "Where is God?
 I do not see him!"

 It seems ironic though that he met his death in a helicopter accident, still in the air, where he could not find his maker!
 No doubt he found Him now !